conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/MLPhylogenetics_RAxML-NG.md

 ## Suggested prerequisites
 * It is recommended that you have followed the [Concepts in Computer Programming](https://conmeehan.github.io/PathogenDataCourse/ConceptsInComputerProgramming) and [UNIX tutorial (basics)](https://conmeehan.github.io/UNIXtutorial) tutorials before starting.
+* A knowledge of the [model of evolution parameters](https://conmeehan.github.io/PathogenDataCourse/SlideSets/ModelsOfEvolution.pptx) (if you wish to change the defaults)
 * A knowledge of RAxML-NG is useful.
 You can read the RAxML-NG paper [here](https://academic.oup.com/bioinformatics/article/35/21/4453/5487384) and the manual and other documents can be found [here](https://github.com/amkozlov/raxml-ng/).
 * Installing RAxML-NG through conda is easiest so its suggested you have followed the [Setting up and using conda](https://conmeehan.github.io/PathogenDataCourse/CondaInstallAndUse) tutorial.